SopiMlab/DeepLearningWithAudio/utilities/pyext-setup/setup-linux.md

 git clone https://github.com/SopiMlab/magenta.git
 ```

---- NOT FOR THE COURSE ---- for AI-terity clone the master branch
+--- NOT FOR THE COURSE ---- only for the traning setup dimensionality reduction
 ```
 git clone --branch v2 https://github.com/SopiMlab/magenta.git
 ```